sustrik/libdill/man/hclose.md

 # RETURN VALUE

-Returns a coroutine handle.
 In the case of an error, it returns -1 and sets _errno_ to one of the values.
+In case of success, returns 0.

 # ERRORS